google/lovefield/docs/spec/03_life_of_db.md

 upgrade mechanism will be triggered.

 The first step of database upgrade is to create new tables.
-Lovefield checks the tables that are not in database but in the schema, and create them accordingly.
+Lovefield checks the tables that are not in database but in the schema, and creates them accordingly.
 After this is done, Lovefield will call the user-provided upgrade function.

 User needs to provide the custom upgrade function as a parameter of